mk0000001/ha-narwal-cloud/docs/token_setup.md

 no personal data**.
 After obtaining the tokens, you can delete the whole emulator and proxy certificate without weakening your everyday phone.

 ~~If this looks like too much work, ask Codex.
-Apparently it will even export the token file for you.
-True story.~~
+It’ll even export the token file for you.
+That’s what I did.~~

 ## Requirements